Premises Liability Injuries

 - Falls are the number two most common cause of death on the job, second only to motor vehicle crashes.

-- Workplace slip and fall accidents are responsible for, on the average, more than 300,000 injuries every year.
+- Workplace slip and fall accidents are responsible for, on average, more than 300,000 injuries every year.

 - Every two minutes, another American is injured in a workplace fall.